Drone insurance

 • Cover for theft.

-• Accidental loss or damage – covers the cost of repairing or replacing your drone if it’s damaged or destroyed.
+• Accidental loss or damage – could cover the cost of repairing or replacing your drone if it’s damaged or destroyed.

-• Personal accident, also known as personal injury insurance – pays out if you have an accident while using your drone and suffer a serious injury or worse.
+• Personal accident, also known as personal injury insurance – could pay out if you have an accident while using your drone and suffer a serious injury or worse.

-• ‘New for old’ cover – your insurance provider will pay for a brand new, like-for-like replacement if your drone is lost, stolen or damaged beyond repair.
+• ‘New for old’ cover – your insurance provider could pay for a brand new, like-for-like replacement if your drone is lost, stolen or damaged beyond repair.

-• Travel cover.
-If you’re travelling, on holiday for example, and taking your drone with you.
+• Travel cover – if you’re travelling and taking your drone with you.

 What does commercial drone insurance include?